HaydenElza/wlia-2022/README.md

 **Parcels - Downtown Madison WI:** Basic export from desktop GIS (QGIS).
 Explore layers, roads off by default, measure distance, explore features with data object tool.

+See `example_pdfs/parcels - madsion` for QGIS map files to see how random color palette symbology is done.

 **Tampa FD Temporal:** Fire department service calls each day in Tampa.
 JavaScript bookmark allows for animation of data.

 **Derived Mountain Scene - Utah:** 3D animation/interface for ortho draped over LiDAR.
 Explore the area in 3D space and checkout the bookmarks for a vantage point.